Practical implementation of Toffoli-based qubit rotation: Explicit rotation circuit

-And now we add more simplifications.
-The first such depends on whether we have native access to an OR gate (Toffoli with inverted controls and inverted target) or not.
-If not, we may simplify as follows.
-Following the above, the least significant bit of $k$ will always be $1$, but other bits may be $0$; if so, we invert the controls of the Toffoli by adding $X$ gates.
-The reason we are not inverting the target is that $X$ commutes with Toffoli on the target (a fact which we exploit below): Hence an $X$ to the right and left of the target cancel each other out, as $X^2 = I$.
-Since we are dividing our $\geq k$ test into a computation and uncomputation part, the $X$ gates to the right of the computation Toffoli and to the left of the uncomputation Toffoli again cancel each other out, and so may be omitted.
+We now add more simplifications.
+The first depends on whether we have native access to an OR gate (Toffoli gate with inverted controls and inverted target) or do not have native access.
+If we have access only to a standard Toffoli gate, an OR gate needs to be created with the use of $X$ gates before and after the controls, and before the Toffoli target.
+We push the $X$ gates on the left side toward the sources, remembering that an $X$ gate on the target of a Toffoli gate commutes with the Toffoli gate.
+Likewise we push the $X$ gates on the right side toward the measurements.
+The $X$ gates between the computation and uncomputation part cancel since $X^2=I$.
+For the qubits in the comparison register $x$, the $X$ gates have no effect at either the source or the measurement since $X\ket\pm=\pm\ket\pm$, so can be removed.

-Additionally, there is no need to return the internal ancillas to the state $\ket{0}$; they must simply be returned to a known state.
-We may then also omit the $X$ gates to the right of the uncomputation Toffoli.
-Also, if we have an $X$ on the target both before and after a Toffoli, they cancel out by the reasoning above: This occurs only if the corresponding bit values of $k$ sum to $0$ mod $2$.
-If they do not, it means we have one normal and one inverted control for the same internal ancilla, and so the $X$ count is $1$.
-Note also that $\ket{+}$ is invariant under $X$: Whenever an external ancilla is a control for a Toffoli, that control need not be inverted.
+For the ancilla internal to the comparator, we can simply absorb the $X$ gate into the state preparation, and there is no need to return the internal ancillas to the state $\ket{0}$, they must simply be returned to a known state.
+Note that if two consecutive bits of $k$ are both 1, we will absorb two $X$ gates into the preparation of the internal ancilla that connects the corresponding single-bit comparisons.
+This further reduces the circuit complexity.
+Similarly, rather than applying an initial set of Hadamard gates to the external ancilla, we can initialize them in the state $\ket{+}$.
+Some architectures may even have native support for measuring in different bases.
+If so, we may omit the final $n$ Hadamard gates as well, and opt to measure in the Pauli $X$ basis.

-Finally, when using a quantum computer to run our algorithm, typically a state preparation scheme is available (and so it is in Qiskit).
-This further reduces the circuit complexity, as we may replace any $X$ gates on internal ancilla with preparing the ancilla in the requisite state $\ket{0}$ or $\ket{1}$, and rather than applying an initial set of Hadamard gates to the external ancilla, we initialize them in the state $\ket{+}$.
-Some architectures may even have native support for measuring in different bases; if so, we may omit the final $n$ Hadamard gates as well, and opt to measure in the Pauli $X$ basis.
+Finally, if the most significant bit of $k$ is 0, the last bit comparison will contain $X$ gates applied to the target qubit, in which case these gates can be absorbed into the $S$ gate to create an $S^\dagger$ gate in its place.